Nail Disease Treatment

 What is nail disease?

 Nail disease, also known as onychosis, is a disease, disorder, or deformity of the nail.
-Some such conditions may be related to other medical issues such as diabetes, a poor immune system, skin conditions, or recent injury.
+Some such conditions treated by dermatologists may be related to other medical issues such as diabetes, a poor immune system, skin conditions, or recent injury.
 Other nail conditions also include fungal and bacterial infections as well as ingrown nails.

 What are the symptoms of nail disease?